tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/About.md

 Anyone that are interested in maintaining structured data about *model railway modules* and anyone that arranges *module meetings*.

+#### Free of Charge
+The web application is non-commercial and free to use by any module railway hobbyist within the European Union, Switzerland and Norway.

 #### Technical Overview
 The application is developed as *open source* and is sponsored by the Swedish company *Tellurian Interactive AB*.
 Code is written in C#, HTML, CSS and SQL.
 It runs in Microsoft Azure.